+A. Some seafood like wild caught salmon, shrimp and krill are particularly high in it.
+But farmed salmon has very little natural astaxanthin.
+Why?
+Wild salmon eat a lot of algae either directly or by eating things that have eaten algae.
+Farmed salmon eat feed which typically does not contain much, if any algae.
 You might be interested to know that astaxanthin is a deep red color and is the reason why wild salmon, shrimp, lobster and flamingos are pink.
-Farmed salmon, which is grown on processed feed, has a more grey color.
-Salmon farmers solve this by feeding the salmon a synthetic astaxanthin, derived from petrochemicals which makes the salmon pink but which doesn’t seem to have the same health benefits for humans, or for the fish themselves!!
+Farmed salmon, which is grown on processed feed, has a grey color unless astaxanthin is added to their feed.
+Salmon farmers can reduce costs by feeding the salmon a synthetic astaxanthin, derived from petrochemicals, which makes the salmon pink but which may not have the same health benefits for humans, or even the fish themselves.